 Grades are recorded for all students registered in a course for credit or a noncredit certificate.
-Access to your grade reports for a term and to your transcript is through the Student portal at my.newschool.edu; log in and select View Your Grades.
+Click here for access to your grade reports for a term; click here to view your transcript.

 The university does not automatically mail grade reports.
 If you need an official copy of your grades for the current term, you can file the request form available through my.newschool.edu.

-Instructors are supposed to post grades within two weeks after the course end date as published in the academic calendar.
+Instructors are supposed to post grades within one week after the course end date as published in the academic calendar.
 If the grade for a course is not posted by this deadline, contact the instructor as soon as possible.
 If necessary, contact your faculty advisor.

 Semester GPA is computed at the end of each academic term by multiplying the number of credits earned in each course by the numerical value associated with the grade received in that course.
 The grade points for all your courses are totaled, and the total is divided by the number of graded credits attempted, including failed courses if any.

 Cumulative GPA is computed by dividing the total number of grade points earned to date (quality points) by the total number of graded credits attempted.
 Note: Credits transferred from other institutions are not included in GPA because only credit points (not grades) are transferred.

 I = Temporary Incomplete

 U = Unsatisfactory (credits not counted toward degree)

 GM = Grade Not Reported

 A Grade of I (Incomplete) will be assigned only if a student has filed a request for a grade of incomplete with the instructor and the instructor approves the grade.
 Unless the instructor submits a regular letter grade within the period of time required by the student's academic program, a grade of I or GM will automatically convert to F or N as described below.